runtimeverification/wasm-semantics/media/201912-dlab-reverse-bytes-blog.md

 The new axioms need to be designed with care.
 Apart from making sure they are correct, we want to ensure that they are simplifications: that is, they reduce the state somehow.
-This can be by making expression or values smaller.
+This can happen by making expressions or values smaller.
 The reason is that we want to ensure we cannot get explosive growth.
 The prover will look for all axioms it knows and try to apply them.
 Therefore, if we were to add statements like `X +Int Y => Y +Int X`, which does not reduce the state, we are in trouble -- even though this is perfectly sound.